 Features that both secure emails have

 For paying users, both Tutanota and ProtonMail offer an autoresponder and custom domain aliases.
-When it comes to secure calendars, Tutanota gives it for free while ProtonMail is still in the beta stage of this solution.
-Therefore, this micro-battle goes to the former secure email.
+When it comes to secure calendars, both providers give it for free.
+Therefore, this micro-battle ends with a draw.

 The most interesting feature is Tutanota's SecureConnect.
 It allows you to implant Tutanota code into your website to create a contact form with the same security and privacy as Tutanota itself.
 This is a niche feature, and an expensive add-on not included in any plan.
 Companies that want to receive secure messages from their website visitors, however, may find SecureConnect invaluable.